tensorchord/envd/README.md

 **Talk with us**

-💬 Interested in talking with us about your experience building or managing AI/ML applications?
+💬 Interested in talking with us about your experience building or managing development environments?

 [**Set up a time to chat!**](https://forms.gle/9HDBHX5Y3fzuDCDAA)